akshaydeo/blog/_posts/2017-12-23-How-did-I-improve-latency-by-700-percent-using-syncPool.markdown

 ![img2](https://raw.githubusercontent.com/akshaydeo/blog/master/public/images/go_pooling_image_2.png)

-## What if async call 1 or async call 2 takes some more time, and in-between you Put back the object inside pool ?

-This is a pickle, once you put back the object, it's ready for reuse.
-So before you putting back the object inside the pool, you have to be sure that nothing else is using the same object for any other operation.

-Click here to see a simulated version of the same problem - [play.golang.org](https://play.golang.org/p/64SoX7W-x1H)

 ### Solution
 The only solution to it is manual reference counting for the pooled objects.
 When I started googling about the solution, I came across a nicely written blog here[4].